 Summer English for Academic Purposes (EAP) courses are open to undergraduate and graduate international students enrolled in full-time degree programs at GW.
-Students who are non-native speakers of English and wish to strengthen their academic writing, research, and communication skills are invited to enroll in these courses.
+Students who speak English as a second or additional language and wish to strengthen their academic writing, research, and communication skills are invited to enroll in these courses.

 See special summer tuition rates for EAP students.